stephanielabelle/deep-learning-challenge/README.md

     - consolidated application types with low number of counts into an "Other" category
   - "AFFILIATION" (Industry sector affiliation)
   - "CLASSIFICATION" (Government classification)
+    - consolidated classification types with low number of counts into an "Other" category
   - "USE_CASE"
   - "ORGANIZATION" (type)
   - "STATUS" (active status)